terraform-linters/tflint/docs/rules/terraform_required_providers.md

 # terraform_required_providers

-Require that all providers have version constraints through `required_providers` or the provider `version` attribute.
+Require that all providers have version constraints through `required_providers`.

 ## Configuration